Faculty and Staff - Beth Calder

 Extension Food Science SpecialistAssistant Professor for UMaine

-Cooperative Extension and the Department of Food Science & Human Nutrition
+Cooperative Extension and School of Food and Agriculture Food Science & Human Nutrition

 University of Maine

 Food Industry Web Sites

 - How to Start a Specialty Food Business in Maine (Recipe to Market): http://umaine.edu/publications/3101e/ and http://extension.umaine.edu/food-health/resources-for-small-food-businesses-in-maine/assistance/

 - Resources for Small Food Businesses in Maine: http://extension.umaine.edu/food-health/resources-for-small-food-businesses-in-maine/

 - Recipe to Market and other Workshops: http://umaine.edu/food-health/resources-for-small-food-businesses-in-maine/education/

 - Food Safety Resources: http://extension.umaine.edu/food-health/food-safety/